Lealands High School: Specialism

 As of September 2006, the school was awarded 'Specialist Sports College' status.
 This was part of a nationwide plan spearheaded by the Department of Education to raise standards in education.
 The school has seen various improvements in its facilities since being awarded the status.
 The specialist school programme has now ended, but Lealands High School continues to offer sport as a specialism.

 Facilities

 The school has 3 stories and facilities include a swimming pool, tennis courts, sports hall, dance studio, science laboratories, technology workshops and music studios.

 Curriculum

-Subjects offered in the first 3 years at the school are as follows:
+Subjects offered in the first three years at the school are as follows:

 English, Maths, Science, Drama, History, Geography, Religious Studies, a modern language (French or Spanish), Music, Physical Education and Dance, Art, Technology, Computing, Personal, Social & Health Education (PSHE) and Citizenship.

-In year 9, students can choose the subjects which they'd like to pursue for GCSE level; years 10 and 11.
+In year 9, students can choose the subjects which they would like to pursue for GCSE level; years 10 and 11.